 Stunning how Penn goes on to explain the facts are undeniable.

-Muller's on a crusade to get Trump and the deep state, his words are real.
+And the deep state, his words are real.

 And the FBI rigged the Clinton investigation.

-And then they unfairly targeted the Trump campaign and the president-elect, and now the president.
+And then they unfairly targeted the Trump campaign and the president-elect and now the president.

-Ted Olson, out with the new piece.
+Ted Olson out with the new piece.

 He explains how Mueller's witch hunt could be setting us up for a massive constitutional crisis in this country.